imthegod/project-bourse/README.md

 # Project-Bourse

-This repository contains the source code of my undergrad thesis.
+This repository contains the source code of my undergraduate thesis.

 ## General description